tyen-customs-a3/arma3_tool/extractor/memory-bank/activeContext.md

 7. **Fixture Integration Tests**: Added integration tests (`test_extract_headgear_pumpkin_fixture`, `test_extract_joust_mission_fixture`) using fixture PBOs to verify extraction logic, including edge cases.

+8. **Explicit FileDB Load/Save**: Implemented public `load` and `save` methods in `FileDbManager` for explicit control over database persistence. `FileDbManager::new` now automatically loads from the specified path if the DB file exists.

+9. **Increased FileDB Test Coverage**: Added tests for `normalize_path`, failed extractions, finding files by extension, getting metadata by type, and updating existing metadata in `FileDbManager`.

 ## Active Decisions

 1. **File-Based Database**: We are using a file-based database approach (JSON files) rather than an external database.
 This decision simplifies deployment and eliminates external dependencies.